era1595/PyVoCrypt/README.md

 PyVoCrypt

+(If anyone wants to contribute, I am completely open to suggestions and pull requests, and I would even be happy if you contribute.)

 PyVoCrypt is a low-latency, end-to-end encrypted (AES-GCM) voice chat application written in Python.
 It operates on a client-server architecture with a strong focus on secure communication.